Prof-Sears/prof-sears.github.io/video_files/scripts/uploading_files.md

 The other option is to click the paper clip icon in the text box.
 That will open a file dialog to select the file.
-This is probably the only option if you are using a table or smartphone to work on Blackboard.
+This is probably the only option if you are using a tablet or smartphone to work on Blackboard.

 Once the file is attached and you have finished the other work for the assignment, click "Submit" on the lower right.